 - Attendance is strongly encouraged. - You will only be allowed to makeup an exam for a university excused absence (see the University Student Rules for a list of the excused absences).
 Proof must be shown before any makeup is allowed. - You will not be allowed to makeup a quiz.
-However, the two lowest quiz grades will be dropped when calculating the quiz average. - The last day to Q-Drop this class is April 21st.
+However, the two lowest quiz grades will be dropped when calculating the quiz average. - The last day to Q-Drop this class is April 19th.

 A.D.A.
 Policy Statement: The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-If you believe you have a disability requiring an accommodation, please contact the Department of Student Life, Disability Services, in Room B118 of Cain Hall or call 979-845-1637.
+If you believe you have a disability requiring an accommodation, please contact Disability Services, currently located in the Disability Services building at the Student Services at White Creek complex on west campus or call 979-845-1637.